eMahtab/java/Java-8/interface-default-and-static-methods/README.md

 Static methods in interfaces allow you to define utility methods directly within the interface, making the code more organized and intuitive.

+## Key Points to Remember:

+- Static methods in interfaces are public by default and cannot be private or protected.

+- They cannot be overridden by implementing classes or sub-interfaces.

+- They are called using the interface name (e.g., InterfaceName.staticMethod()).

+- They are useful for utility methods, factory methods, and encapsulating interface-specific logic.

 ```java
 Optional.empty()
 Optional.of()